 You will be invited via email to join the FNS—Grange Lab Team (the “FNS” stands for “Faculty of Natural Sciences”, which is where Psychology sits in the University).
 This Team is divided into separate channels (see below) where topic-specific conversations can happen.
 Got a question about some analysis?
 Post your question in the #data-analysis channel!

 The advantages of using Teams in this way are that we can build—together—a valuable knowledge-base.
 For example, let’s say you have a question about how to report your statistics.
 You post a question in the data-analysis section, and somebody answers.
 This question and response will stay in the channel timeline, which means other lab members can read what has been asked before, and learn from the responses.

 Teams works best if all members of the lab contribute; that is, if you see someone needing some help or has a question, feel free to help each other out.
 I of course will be a frequent responder in the Teams channels, but I do have the expectation that everyone helps each other out.

-Again, I stress that this only works if everyone chips in; don’t feel shy about asking questions in front of other lab members.
-We are a team, and although you all have your own individual projects, we are working together as a lab to address some pretty interesting and important questions about human cognition; collaboration is the foundation of good science, so let’s work together.
+In a similar vein, please do not be shy about asking questions in front of other lab members.
+I understand that everyone is nervous about asking a potentiall silly question, or looking like they don’t know something.
+But we are a team, and although you all have your own individual projects, we are working together as a lab to address some pretty interesting and important questions about human cognition; collaboration is the foundation of good

 - General: This is a channel for general discussion / announcements relevant to ALL members of the lab, regardless of your position.